 C:\Program Files\Microsoft SQL Server\MSSQL\MSSQL\DATA

-Initially, that solution is absolutely fine, until you realize that SQL Server and its rapidly expanding databases are slowly eating up the disk space dedicated for your OS.
+Initially, the out of the box solution is absolutely fine, until you realize that SQL Server and its rapidly expanding databases are slowly eating up the disk space dedicated for your OS.
 That’s when you want to move your databases to another location.
 Luckily, that’s a rather easy procedure, easier than moving your iTunes database.
-(Which is a complete pain.
-Take note, Apple.)
+Which is a complete pain.
+Take note, Apple.

 ALTER DATABASE MyAwesomeDatabase

 EXEC MASTER.dbo.sp_detach_db @dbname = N'MyAwesomeDatabase'

 This will detach your files from the database.

 - Move the database files from their current location to their new home.
 You’ll want to copy all files associated with the database, in our case the two files are: